UoB-COMSM0110/2024-group-3/README.md

 # Evaluation

-Refer to our [evaluation document](/docs/report/evaluation.md) for an overview of our evaluation process:
+Refer to our [evaluation document](/docs/report/evaluation.md) to see our:
 - Qualitative Analysis
 - Heuristic Analysis
 - Quantitative Analysis